-- ► Installations in car ports are not recommended. - ► The flue cannot be lower than 1,000mm from the top of a light well due to the build up of combustion products. - Dimensions from a flue terminal to a fanned air inlet to be determined by the ventilation equipment manufacturer.
+- Installations in car ports are not recommended.
+The flue cannot be lower than 1.000mm from the top - The flue cannot be lower than 1,000mm from the top of a light well due to the build up of combustion products. - Dimensions from a flue terminal to a fanned air inlet to be determined by the ventilation equipment manufacturer.

-3.10 PLUME MANAGEMENT TERMINAL POSITIONS
+3.12 PLUME MANAGEMENT TERMINAL POSITIONS

-Fig. 20 Plume terminal positions
+Fig. 23 Plume terminal positions

 - ► All measurements are the minimum clearances required. - ► The minimum length plume management length is 500mm to a maximum of 4500mm, this includes two 90° bends.
-Refer to section 3.8 and table 8 for further information on internal flue lengths. - ► Subsequent 45° bends = 750mm and 90° = 1500mm. - ► For each metre (1000mm) of plume management length the internal flue length is reduced by 700mm. - Refer to previous page for all concentric flue terminal positions unless the flue position is specified on the figure above "Plume terminal positions". - Terminals must be positioned so to avoid combustion products entering the building. - ► Support the flue at approximately one metre intervals and at a change of direction, use suitable brackets and fittings.
+Refer to section 3.10 and table 8 for further information on internal flue lengths. - ► Subsequent 45° bends = 750mm and 90° = 1500mm. - ▶ For each metre (1000mm) of plume management length the internal flue length is reduced by 700mm. - Refer to previous page for all concentric flue terminal positions unless the flue position is specified on the figure above "Plume terminal positions". - Terminals must be positioned so to avoid combustion products entering the building. - Support the flue at approximately one metre intervals and at a change of direction, use suitable brackets and fittings.